warisa-r/simcronomicon/docs/source/getting_started.rst

 Welcome to **simcronomicon**!
 This guide will help you get started with the main features of the package, including building a town, defining disease spread models, running simulations, and visualizing results.

+We will use the simplest and most common compartmental model in disease modeling throughout this tutorial, the SEIR model!

 Installation
 ------------